-What Is The Lowest Common Multiple: Explained For Teachers, Parents And Kids
+What Is The Lowest Common Multiple: A Guide For Elementary School

-In this post we will be answering the question “what is the lowest common multiple?” and providing you with all of the information you need to help kids in elementary and middle school understand this area of math.
-We’ve also got some questions based around the lowest common multiple that your child can complete, all to help them (and you) master math fast!
+In this post we will be answering the question “what is the lowest common multiple?” and providing you with all of the information you need to help elementary school children understand this area of math.
+We’ve also got some questions based around the lowest common multiple that children can complete, all to help them master math fast!

 What is a multiple in math?

 A multiple is a number that can be divided without any remainder.

 Sometimes it helps children to think of it as a number in another number’s multiplication table – for example, 24 is a multiple of 12; it is also a multiple of 1, 2, 3, 4, 6, 8, and 24.
 The first five multiples of 6 are 6, 12, 18, 24 and 30.